WINO (FM)

-WINO (91.9 FM) is a community radio station broadcasting at 91.9 MHz, licensed to Watkins Glen, New York, and on W201CD 88.1 MHz, licensed to Ithaca, New York.
-The station studios are in downtown Ithaca.
+WINO (91.9 FM), is a community radio station licensed to Watkins Glen, New York.
+It is simulcast with WRFI (89.7 FM) Odessa, New York, and on W201CD 88.1 MHz, licensed to Ithaca, New York.
+Its studios are located at the Clinton House on West Seneca Street in downtown Ithaca.

 History

-In 2002, Ithaca Community Radio, Inc. obtained a FCC license for a translator on 88.1 FM in Ithaca.
-Because these have to re-broadcast full powered stations and ICR at this time did not own one, they at first re-broadcast WEOS and then later WSQX.
-In October 2007, they applied for a full powered FM license for Watkins Glen, as none were available for Ithaca proper.
-And then in June 2012, they completed their studios based in Clinton House in downtown Ithaca and finally went on the air as a community owned and operated station whose programming serves Tompkins and Schuyler counties.
+In 2002, Ithaca Community Radio, Inc. (ICR) obtained an FCC license for a translator on 88.1 FM in Ithaca.
+Because translators must re-broadcast full power stations, and ICR at that time did not own one, it at first re-broadcast WEOS and then later WSQX.
+In October 2007, ICR applied for a full power FM license for Watkins Glen, as none were available for Ithaca proper.
+In June 2012, ICR completed its studios based in Clinton House in downtown Ithaca, and finally went on the air as a community owned and operated station serving Tompkins and Schuyler counties.
+In November 2022, the station added the frequency 89.7 FM to expand its reach throughout the Southern Finger Lakes.

 Programming

-The station features a variety of programming during the day, including locally produced programs and syndicated programs from Pacifica Radio and others.
+The station features a variety of programming during the day, including locally produced programs and programs from Pacifica Radio and others.

 Translator

-In addition to the main station, WINO is relayed by an additional translator to widen its broadcast area.
+In addition to the two main stations, WINO is relayed by an additional translator to widen its broadcast area.